 cbIn: The length of the ROP request payload.
 On input, this parameter contains the length of the ROP request payload passed in the rgbIn parameter.
 The ROP request payload includes the size of the ROPs plus the size of the RPC_HEADER_EXT structure.
-The server SHOULD<19> fail with the RPC status code of RPC_X_BAD_STUB_DATA (0x000006F7) if the request buffer is larger than 0x00040000 bytes in size.
+The server SHOULD<18> fail with the RPC status code of RPC_X_BAD_STUB_DATA (0x000006F7) if the request buffer is larger than 0x00040000 bytes in size.
 For more information on returning RPC status codes, see [C706].
-If the request buffer is smaller than the size of the RPC_HEADER_EXT structure (0x0000008 bytes), the server SHOULD<20> fail with error code ecRpcFailed (0x80040115).
+If the request buffer is smaller than the size of the RPC_HEADER_EXT structure (0x00000008 bytes), the server SHOULD<19> fail with error code ecRpcFailed (0x80040115).

 rgbOut: The ROP response payload.
 The size of the payload is specified in the pcbOut parameter.
 Like the ROP request payload, the ROP response payload is also prefixed by a RPC_HEADER_EXT header.
-For details about how to format the ROP response payload, see section 3.1.4.12.1.
+For details about how to format the ROP response payload, see section 3.1.4.2.1.
 The size of the ROP response payload plus the RPC_HEADER_EXT header is returned in the pcbOut parameter.

 pcbOut: The maximum size of the rgbOut parameter.
 On input, this parameter contains the maximum size of the rgbOut parameter.
-If the value in the pcbOut parameter on input is less than 0x0000008, the server SHOULD<21> fail with error code ecRpcFailed (0x80040115).
+If the value in the pcbOut parameter on input is less than 0x00000008, the server SHOULD<20> fail with error code ecRpcFailed (0x80040115).
 If the value in the pcbOut parameter on input is larger than 0x00040000, the server MUST fail with the RPC status code of RPC_X_BAD_STUB_DATA (0x000006F7).
+If the server indicates it supports a larger ROP response payload through the ULTRA_LARGE_PACKED_DOWNLOAD_BUFFERS flag being present in the rgbAuxIn: The auxiliary payload buffer.
+The auxiliary payload buffer is prefixed by an RPC_HEADER_EXT structure.
+Information stored in this header determines how to interpret the data following the header.
+The length of the auxiliary payload buffer including the RPC_HEADER_EXT header is contained in the cbAuxIn parameter.